Elizabeth first discussed care plans with her elderly parents well in advance of the time when they might need more help.

 It was so reassuring for my brother and me to know there was someone around.
 We thought it would go on for years, but Mum only lasted about a year after Dad."

-- See our information on Live-in care to find out who it might suit and how to set about organising it.
+- Live-in care: find out who it might suit and how to set about organising it.